• © 2025 kiraluna.com Contact Me 0

 documented and measurable in immunology research, but largely unseen in everyday clinical practice.

 Most physicians are unfamiliar with Carpa, and because it doesn't align with traditional medical models or studies, doctors treating affected patients often lack clear guidance on what steps to take.
-As a result, they frequently do no more than address symptoms rather than figure out how to treat the underlying condition.

 Imagine you suddenly start experiencing a series of random health issues.